 With a focus on real-world relevancy, the Doctor of Nursing Practice (DNP) degree continues a tradition of excellence in nursing education at The University of Tampa.
-Open to students with current nursing licensure in Florida, this convenient, online program consists of 30 credit hours spread over six semesters.
+This convenient, online program consists of 30 credit hours spread over six semesters.
 Students may choose from tracks in advanced practice nursing or nursing leadership and education.